molinarodri/craigslist-redesign/README.md

-# Welcome to our craigstlist-redesign repo!
+# Welcome to our craigslist-redesign repo!
 We are a group of three UX/UI designers and developers taking on the challenge of redesigning Craigslist.
 In its existing design, Craigslist is a 90s themed website.
 User research shows that this design makes users wary of using Craigslist, citing it as "unsafe" or "sketchy."